Don’t know how to create a simple database in Excel? In this article, we will show you how you can make a database in Excel in just 7 simple steps.

 - Press OK.

 - Finally, a Searchable Database is ready for you!
 Now, if you type “P” in the B4 cell, you’ll see the full employee’s name “Peter” automatically.

 Read More: How to Create a Library Database in Excel

 How to Create a Database in Excel That Updates Automatically

 The data that we enter in a database needs to be updated automatically.
 For these, we’ll create a Pivot Table for the Source dataset.
 After enabling the Refresh feature, we can automatically update the newly entered data in our previously created Pivot Table.
 Follow the steps to do that.

 - First of all, select all the data from the cell.
 Go to the Insert tab >> select PivotTable >> From Table/Range.

-Read More: How to Maintain Customer Database in Excel
+Read More: How to Create a Client Database in Excel

 How to Create a Relational Database in Excel

 A Relational Database mainly identifies relations between several different worksheets.
 The Relational Database helps us to quickly look for and pull out certain information.
 It can display the same data values in several ways.